freeCodeCamp/freeCodeCamp/curriculum/challenges/english/03-front-end-libraries/jquery/target-html-elements-with-selectors-using-jquery.md

 ---

 ## Description

 <section id='description'>

-Now we have a <code>document ready function</code>.
+Now we have a `document ready function`.

 Now let's write our first jQuery statement.
-All jQuery functions start with a <code>$</code>, usually referred to as a dollar sign operator, or as bling. jQuery often selects an HTML element with a <dfn>selector</dfn>, then does something to that element.
+All jQuery functions start with a `$`, usually referred to as a dollar sign operator, or as bling.

+jQuery often selects an HTML element with a <dfn>selector</dfn>, then does something to that element.

-For example, let's make all of your <code>button</code> elements bounce.
+For example, let's make all of your `button` elements bounce.
 Just add this code inside your document ready function:

-<code>$("button").addClass("animated bounce");</code>
+`$("button").addClass("animated bounce");`

 Note that we've already included both the jQuery library and the Animate.css library in the background so that you can use them in the editor.
-So you are using jQuery to apply the Animate.css <code>bounce</code> class to your <code>button</code> elements.
+So you are using jQuery to apply the Animate.css `bounce` class to your `button` elements.

 </section>

 ## Instructions

 <section id='instructions'>

 </section>

 ## Tests

 <section id='tests'>

 ```yml